resoftw/ExpEval/README.md

     * Multiplication
     / Division

-If one of the operands is a std::string, the evaluator will automatically convert the other operand into a string and concatenate them.
+If one of the operands is a `std::string`, the evaluator will automatically convert the other operand into a string and concatenate them.

 ### Custom Functions